MBCProject/mbc-markdown/yfaq/README.md

 ## <a name="next"></a>What's New? ##

-* **MBC v3.0** - The latest MBC release (to be released soon) includes behavior detection information, expanded descriptions, and new properties, such as version and created and modified dates.
+* **MBC v3.0** - The latest MBC release includes behavior detection information, expanded descriptions, and new properties, such as version and created and modified dates.

-* **STIX 2.1 Representation** - MBC content will soon be available in an updated STIX format based on the new [STIX 2.1 Malware Behavior Extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/malware-behavior).
+* **STIX 2.1 Representation** - MBC content is available in an updated STIX format based on the new [STIX 2.1 Malware Behavior Extension](https://github.com/oasis-open/cti-stix-common-objects/tree/main/extension-definition-specifications/malware-behavior).

 * **Attack Flow Examples** - Example attack flows for [Shamoon](../xample-malware/shamoon.md) and [SearchAwesome](../xample-malware/searchawesome.md) reference MBC behaviors.